stellar/slingshot/zkvm/docs/zkvm-blockchain.md

 Validating a block checks it for correctness outside the context of a particular [blockchain state](#blockchain-state).

-Additional correctness checks against a particular blockchain state happen during the [apply block](#apply-block) procedure.
+Additional correctness checks against a particular blockchain state happen during the [apply block](#apply-block) procedure, of which this is a subroutine.

 Inputs:
 - `block`,
-  the block to validate.
+  the block to validate,
+  at height 2 or above.
 - `prevheader`,
   the header of the previous block.